Cyber-Crime: Israeli tried to sell secrets on dark web for $50 million

-An Israeli who worked at a cyber espionage firm was accused of stealing company secrets and attempting to sell them on the dark web.
+A 38 year old Israeli worker for a cyber espionage firm is accused of stealing company secrets and attempting to sell them on the dark web.